SQE FAQs

 There will be a very small fraction of 1) career paralegals who have worked in practice for many years and 2) those who may have studied much (but not all) of a QLD who have accumulated a significant amount of the functioning legal knowledge (FLK) which is required to pass the SQE.
 The SRA believed that it was not fair on those very few candidates to commit to incurring unnecessary expense and time completing a full law conversion course or LLB, which we would agree.

-However, this only applies to a fraction of non-law graduates, perhaps 1% or 2%.
-The vast majority of candidates from a non-law background have little or none of the depth and breadth of knowledge required to pass SQE1, which would include almost all recent undergraduates.
+However, this only applies to a tiny fraction of non-law graduates, perhaps 1% or 2%.
+The vast majority of candidates from a non-law background have little or none of the depth and breadth of knowledge required to pass SQE1, which would include almost all recent non-law undergraduates.
 Indeed, the SRA has accepted that, for them, a law conversion course is probably the best option for most of them, but they do still leave it open to the individual to make a decision based on their own personal circumstances.

 The expectations of the majority of leading law firms is that recent university leavers should complete a comprehensive law conversion course in order to achieve parity with LLB graduates.
-The thinking of many of firms is that if you have taken a short cut with something as important as your legal education, what questionable short cuts might you take in practice?
+The thinking of many of these firms is that if you have taken a short cut with something as important as your legal education, what questionable short cuts might you take in practice?

 At BPP, we believe that for students to take on the extremely rigorous SQE1 assessments, you need to have a solid knowledge of these foundational subjects embarking on any SQE preparation course.
 This is why, with few exceptions, we require an LLB (minimum 2:2) or a pass in a recognised law conversion course as one of our SQE admissions requirements.